PX4/PX4-Autopilot/nuttx/configs/olimex-lpc1766stk/README.txt

     go through many retries and timeouts before it finally decides that there is not SD card in the slot.

+    Configuration Notes:

+    1. Uses the buildroot toolchaing (CONFIG_LPC17_BUILDROOT=y).
+But that is easily reconfigured (see above)
+    2. Support for FAT long file names is built-in but can easily be removed if you are concerned about Microsoft patent issues (see the section "FAT Long File Names" in the top-level COPYING file).

+        CONFIG_FS_FAT=y
+        CONFIG_FAT_LCNAMES=y <-- Long file name support
+        CONFIG_FAT_LFN=y
+        CONFIG_FAT_MAXFNAME=32
+        CONFIG_FS_NXFFS=n
+        CONFIG_FS_ROMFS=n

+    3. Includes logic to support a button test (apps/examples/buttons).
+To enable the button test, make the following changes in the .config after configuring:

+       -CONFIG_ARCH_BUTTONS=n
+       +CONFIG_ARCH_BUTTONS=y

+       -CONFIG_GPIO_IRQ=n
+       -CONFIG_ARCH_IRQBUTTONS=n
+       +CONFIG_GPIO_IRQ=y
+       +CONFIG_ARCH_IRQBUTTONS=y

   nx:
-    And example using the NuttX graphics system (NX).
+    An example using the NuttX graphics system (NX).
 This example uses the Nokia 6100 LCD driver.
+NOTE:  The Nokia 6100 driver does not work on this board as of this writing.

   ostest:
     This configuration directory, performs a simple OS test using